pulp/plugin_template/meta_docs/subclassing/namespacing.md

 impossible without introducing breaking changes.
 Instead use namespaced nesting described above.

-In addition to `~pulpcore.app.models.Content` endpoints, namespacing should also be considered when defining endpoints for `~pulpcore.app.models.Publisher`s and `~pulpcore.app.models.Remote`s.
+In addition to `~pulpcore.app.models.Content` endpoints, namespacing should also be considered when defining endpoints for `~pulpcore.app.models.Publication`s and `~pulpcore.app.models.Remote`s.